 Dietary fiber is found in fermented pickles, and it has been shown that people who consume more fiber have lower rates of diabetes and obesity.
 Probiotic and low-fat (2–5%) pickle supplements demonstrate a lower risk of diabetes and its consequences by significantly delaying hyperglycemia, hyperinsulinemia, dyslipidemia, glucose intolerance, and oxidative stress [Sudanshu et al., 2020].
 So, opt for oil free and sugar free pickles that are traditionally made to fully utilize this benefit offered by pickles.

 Source of Nutrients

 The presence of Lactase converts lactose to galactose.
 Galactose is a crucial component of cerebroside, which can aid in an infant’s brain growth.
 Another product of Lactic acid fermentation is Lactic acid which is believed to improve calcium, phosphorus, and iron absorption and hence further adsorption of iron and vitamin D [Swain et al., 2014] thereby fulfilling the need of these micronutrients which are essential for normal functioning of the blood, brain and body.
-Moderately consuming pickles will benefit health by providing these elusive nutrients which often get lost in our everyday cooked meals.
+Moderately consuming pickles will benefit health by providing the Nutrition in pickles which often get lost in our everyday cooked meals.